solosoyfranco/Proxmox/03_Win10/README.md

 You must activate this function in the bios of the motherboard of your Proxmox host.

-*Check the folder called BIOS where I show the changes I made for my MOBO's*
+*Check the folder called BIOS inside of 01_install, where I show the changes I made for my MOBO's*

 ---